Andru Sinthiya Ratham

 Andru Sinthiya Ratham is a 1977 Indian Tamil-language action film, directed by R. Sundaram and written by T. N. Balu.
 The film stars Jaishankar and Padmapriya.
-It was released on 14 January 1977.
+It was released on 14 January 1977 and did not perform well at the box office.

 Production

 Andru Sinthiya Ratham was written by T. N. Balu and directed by R. Sundaram.
 The film was produced by K. Balakrishnan, S. Kamatchi and R. M. Manikkam for Geetha Chitra.
 Cinematography was handled by Dutt, and editing by L. Balu.
 Another film with the same title began production in the 1960s, but was later dropped.
 This film was shot in locations including Yercaud.

 Soundtrack

 The soundtrack was composed by V. Kumar.